TOKUJI/BlackBull/README.md

 These are todo for the developper.

+1. Client -> Enable Server Push.
+1. Server (HTTP2, HTTP1.1, WebSocket)
-1. Server push
+1. Server push -> daphne does not yet support extend features like Server Push.
-1. Asynchronous SQL ORM (Asynchronous support of SQL Alchemy ORM seems to be not sufficient.)
 1. Cacheing
 1. Event handling (?)
-1. Server (HTTP2, HTTP1.1, WebSocket)
+1. Asynchronous SQL ORM (Asynchronous support of SQL Alchemy ORM seems to be not sufficient.)
+1. Model
 1. Template
-1. Model